-The Fund is a sub-fund of Guinness Asset Management Funds PLC (the "Company"), an open-ended umbrella-type investment company, incorporated in Ireland and authorised and supervised by the Central Bank of Ireland, which operates under EU legislation.
-If you are in any doubt about the suitability of investing in this Fund, please consult your investment or other professional adviser.
+The Guinness Global Equity Income Fund is a sub-fund of Guinness Asset Management Funds PLC (the "Company"), an open-ended umbrella-type investment company, incorporated in Ireland and authorised and supervised by the Central Bank of Ireland.
+The Funds has been approved by the Financial Conduct Authority for sale in the UK.
+The Company and the Fund have been recognised in the UK by the FCA pursuant to section 264 of the FSMA.
+Guinness Asset Management Ltd is authorised and regulated by the Financial Conduct Authority.